pytorch/tutorials/beginner_source/ddp_multigpu.rst

 Authors: `Suraj Subramanian <https://github.com/suraj813>`__

 In the `previous tutorial <ddp_theory.html>`__, we got a high-level overview of how DDP works; now we see how to use DDP in code.
-In this tutorial we start with a single-GPU training script, and migrate that to running it on 4 GPUs on a single node.
+In this tutorial, we start with a single-GPU training script and migrate that to running it on 4 GPUs on a single node.
 Along the way, we will talk through important concepts in distributed training while implementing them in our code.

 .. grid:: 2